 Respondus is a tool for creating and managing exams that can be printed to paper or published directly to Blackboard.
-Use the following links to go to Vibe to view instructions on Creating a Respondus File, Publishing Quiz/Survey to Blackboard Learn Using Respondus 4.0, or Importing Questions From Test Bank Network in Respondus, as well as other topics.
-Requires IPFW login.
+Use the following link to learn how to create a Respondus file, publish a quiz to Blackboard, or import questions from a Test Bank.

-Respondus is available from the IPFW network.
+Respondus is available from the IPFW network (for PC only).
 To download and install this application on your campus computer, you must be connected to the network.
-Go to Start > IPFW Applications > Employee > Utilities and click on Respondus.
+Click on the IPFW Software icon on your desktop > Find and click on Respondus.